 Check you are paying the right rate of VAT and not paying Climate Change Levy: As charities, churches should be paying 5% VAT and yet many churches still find they are on 20%.
-It is fairly straightforward to change and you can even get back dated claims for up to 6 years.
+It is fairly straightforward to change and you can even get back-dated claims for up to six years.

-Always get an alternative quote: Parish Buying can provide you with quotes from a wide range of suppliers for 1 or 2 years.
+Always get an alternative quote: Parish Buying can provide you with quotes from a wide range of suppliers for one or two years.
 This will help you to identify whether the current price you are getting is the best value on the market at the time.
 Also, remember that renewal rates are often higher in price than you need to pay.

 Avoid rollover rates: Always ensure that you serve notice during your termination window to avoid expensive rollover rates.
 Even if you decide to remain with your existing supplier you should serve a termination and negotiate a new contract.